 •Did you explain and contextualize information you gathered and ideas/proposals you presented in ways others understand and find compelling?

 Policy Statement on Academic Honesty

 All work submitted in this course must be your own and originally produced for this course.
 The use of sources (ideas, quotations, paraphrases, design elements) must be properly acknowledged and documented, every single time.
 This is usual and customary for practicing professionals.
 While there will be times when students (and professionals) will work together and assist one another, unless specifically assigned as a group project, each student is expected to complete their own work individually.

 For the consequences of academic dishonesty, refer to the Schedule of Classes published quarterly.
 Violations will be taken seriously and are noted on student disciplinary records.
 If you are in doubt as to the requirements or the nature of specific projects in this regard, please do not hesitate to contact me before you complete the project/activity in question.

 Schedule

-Week 1 Sept 27 Introductions, Syllabus review, expectations Sharing of current project summaries Assignment 1 Issues in Place and 3 key scales
+Week 1 Sept 26 Introductions, Syllabus review, expectations Sharing of current project summaries Assignment 1 Issues in Place and 3 key scales

-Week 2 Oct 4

-Assignment 1 Due

 Assignment 2 Values, Goals, Objectives and a Program -- what connects?
 What distinguishes?

-Week 3 Oct 11

-Assignment 2 Due

 Assignment 3 Deep precedent study

-Week 4 Oct 18

-Assignment 3 Due

 Assignment 4 Vivid Presence

-Week 5 Oct 25

-Assignment 4 Due

 Assignment 5 Program (again) and 1st draft focal scale schematic (large format)

-Week 6 Nov 1

 Midterm Review (during regular class time) - briefly (10 minutes max) present the following:

-- 1) Assignments 1-5 with 1st Draft Schematic and Program

-- 2) What you Know and What you Don't Know but Wish you Did.

-- 3) A list of 1-3 questions for your reviewer.
+- 1) Assignments 1-5 with 1st Draft Schematic and Program - 2) What you Know and What you Don't Know but Wish you Did. - 3) A list of 1-3 questions for your reviewer.

-Week 7 Nov 8

 Debrief Midterm Review

 Assignment 6 Final Draft Focal Scale Schematic Design and Project Notebook (as pdf)

-Week 8 Nov 15

 Assignment 6 desk crits

-Week 9 Nov 22

-Assignment 6 due

 Present Final Draft Focal Scale Schematic Design, Turn in complete Project Notebook (containing Assignments 1-6) as pdf, not to exceed 10MgB in file size

-Week 10 Nov 29

 Review Week - No Class